 - Foreclosure may occur due to a failure to pay property taxes or homeowners insurance, as these obligations remain the borrower's responsibility once the loan is obtained.

-- Once the last surviving homeowner passes away, the loan becomes due; the heir or estate administrator typically has only 30 days to determine whether to pay the loan, to sell the house or to allow the home to be foreclosed.
+- Once the last surviving homeowner passes away, the loan becomes due.
+The heir or estate administrator typically has only 30 days for repayment.
+They can also sell the house or allow the home to be foreclosed.

-- Reverse mortgages typically involve high fees and costs, with compounding interest.
+- Reverse mortgages typically involve high fees and costs, with compounding interest rates.

 For a more detailed explanation of issues to be aware of, read Findlaw's article on the features of reverse mortgages.

 Reverse mortgage regulations continue to develop.
 After a lawsuit was filed, the U.S. Department of Housing and Urban Development issued new rules allowing a surviving spouse of a homeowner-borrower to continue to live in the home if the homeowner-borrower passes away.

 This new rule applies to federally-insured reverse mortgages obtained on or after August 4, 2014.
 Previously, the loan became due if a homeowner-borrower passed away and their spouse was not listed as a borrower.
 The surviving spouse could have been forced to move out.